Donifide/CryptoBot/README.md

 3. Binance.US crypto brokerage account.
 (API_KEY, API_SECRET)
 4. Lastly, you'll need this repository.

+Don't have Binance.US?
+[Sign up here!](https://accounts.binance.us/en/register?ref=52441695)
+1. After login, go to the menu settings and find API MANAGEMENT.
+2. Create API.
+3. Save and KEEP ULTRA SAFE your api.key & api.secret (in a config.py, follow format.)
+4. Then go into your terminal > find where the binance_bot_vX.py is located > run >>python binance_bot_vX.py)

 ### SuperTrend - Data :computer:

 This class will consist of a CCXT connection into Binance.US WebSocket interface that will feed live cryptocurrency data in the form of candle sticks; Open, High, Low, Close (OHLC).